Chinese spy guilty of trying to steal pioneering engine design from GE Aviation

 Kohler said the case should dispel doubts about the “real goals” of the PRC and serve as “a wake-up call” that “they are stealing American technology to benefit their economy and military.”

 Olsen described Xu as a “card-carrying intelligence officer for economic espionage.”
-In fact, he was a deputy division director at the Chinese Ministry of State Security, China’s intelligence agency, who employed what Patel described as “classic spy techniques” to target US companies at the forefront of aviation research and development.
+In fact, he was a deputy division director at the Chinese Ministry of State Security, China’s intelligence agency, who engaged in what Patel described as “classic spy techniques” to target US companies at the forefront of aviation research and development.

 Beginning in 2013, says Patel, Xu recruited employees at those companies to travel to China, often on the pretense of giving a presentation at a university.
 The employees were paid stipends, and their travel costs were covered.